 Here are some popular risky sports that could increase your rates if you apply for life insurance.
 We usually use life insurance companies that are very liberal to the sport and do not charge extra premiums.

 Here are some links to our blog posts explaining specific sports that could be determined to be high-risk activities in detail.

 - Life insurance for Motorcycle Racers

 - Best life insurance for Skydivers

-This responsibility lies with your independent agent (broker).
-We use over 40 top-rated companies and shop the market hard to ensure our applicants apply with the most competitive companies.
-When the application process is completed, we carefully review the final rates.
+The responsibility lies with your independent agent (broker).
+We use over 40 top-rated companies and shop in the market hard to ensure our applicants apply with the most competitive companies.
+Once the application process is completed, we will carefully review the final rates.
 If we believe there is a possibility of getting a lower premium for our client, we apply to several other companies.

 Once all projected rates come in, we choose the carrier that offers the lowest rates and then present them to our clients for their consideration.
 When the smoke clears, our client will be guaranteed to receive the lowest premium possible.
 The complete process is straightforward and requires little to no work for the applicant.